sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 * **weight_fisher**: A p-value for enrichment of this Gene Ontology term in the differentially expressed set.
 * **Genes**: The differentially expressed genes annotated with this Gene Ontology term.

 Note that the p-values here are _not_ corrected for multiple testing (it's not straightforward to do this, since the statistical tests for different Gene Ontology terms are not independent).
-A common convention is to consider GO terms with p-value < 0.01 as potentially interesting.
+A common convention, however, is to consider GO terms with p-value < 0.01 as potentially interesting.

 ### Gene set enrichment analysis

-While GO analyses are useful, they can suffer from our having imposed an arbitrary significance cutoff for the sets of genes considered; but sub-threshold, yet coherent, shifts in the expression of groups of genes between conditions can also be biologically meaningful.
-These coherent shifts in expression can be investigated using gene set enrichment analyses; results are found in the sub-folder **differential_expression/gsa** (and may be in further species-specific sub-folders if data from multiple species are being sequenced).
+While GO analyses are useful, they can suffer from our having imposed an arbitrary significance cutoff for the sets of genes considered; whereas sub-threshold, yet coherent, shifts in the expression of groups of genes between conditions can also be biologically meaningful.
+These coherent shifts in expression can be investigated using "gene set enrichment analysis"; results are found in the sub-folder **differential_expression/gsa** (and may be in further species-specific sub-folders).

-The analysis method used here is called "Camera" (Wu & Smyth, "Camera: a competitive gene set test accounting for inter-gene correlation", Nucleic Acids Research (2012), https://academic.oup.com/nar/article/40/17/e133/2411151).
-This implements a "competitive gene set test" - essentially for a particular set of genes of interest, it takes the expression values of all genes and tests whether the fold change between experimental conditions for the genes in the set is different (as a whole) to the genes not in the set.
-(It also takes into account that fold changes of different genes are not necessarily independent - e.g. in cases where a bunch of genes in a pathway are all coherently differentially regulated), so the p-value obtained should be more robust than some other competitive gene set test methods that are out there.
+The analysis method used here is called "Camera" (Wu & Smyth, ["Camera: a competitive gene set test accounting for inter-gene correlation"](https://academic.oup.com/nar/article/40/17/e133/2411151), Nucleic Acids Research (2012)).
+This implements a "competitive gene set test" - that is, for a particular set of genes of interest, it takes the expression values of all genes and tests whether the fold change in expression between experimental conditions for the genes in the set is different (as a whole) to the genes not in the set.
+(It also takes into account that fold changes of different genes are not necessarily independent - e.g. in cases where a bunch of genes in a pathway are all coherently differentially regulated, so the p-value obtained should be more robust than some other competitive gene set test methods that are out there.)

-The gene sets used are divided into three categories, and consist of gene sets that have been compiled by the Broad Institute:
+The gene sets we use are divided into three categories, and consist of gene sets that have been compiled by the Broad Institute:

 * **CURATED**: gene sets curated from various sources such as online pathway databases, the biomedical literature, and knowledge of domain experts.
 * **MOTIF**: gene sets representing potential targets of regulation by transcription factors or microRNAs.